Eisfunke/mock/README.md

 `mock [STYLE] [TEXT]`

-You can get a list of possible mock styles with `stack exec -- mock`.
+You can get a list of possible mock styles with `mock`.

 If no text is given, input is read from `stdin`.